|Heartfelt Associates is a privately-owned sole proprietorship based out of our home near Kealakekua Bay on Hawaiʻi Island.|

 NASA Astrobiology Communications Strategy Retreats

-Facilitated thirteen days of retreats in five separate visits and locations for NASA’s Astrobiology Team and related NASA Headquarters staff to develop more effective internal and external communication and reorganization strategies.
+Facilitated sixteen days of retreats in six separate visits and locations for NASA’s Astrobiology Team and related NASA Headquarters staff to develop more effective internal and external communication and reorganization strategies.

 Interpretive Guide and Host Training